khankamolk/ios101-prework/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+There were no significant challenges faced while building this application.

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright 2023 Khankamol Chor Kongrukgreatiyos

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.